Azure/caf-terraform-landingzones/documentation/code_architecture/intro_architecture.md

 [Source here](https://github.com/aztfmod/level0)

-Launchpad acts as a your toolbox to deploy and manage the fundamentals of a deployment:
+Launchpad is the toolbox to deploy and manage the fundamentals of a deployment:

-+ It will help you manage the Terraform states
++ Manage the Terraform states
 + Manage different environments (subscriptions, accounts, etc.)
-+ Bootstraps the initial blueprints
++ Bootstrap initial blueprints

 ![Launchpad](../../_pictures/code_architecture/launchpad.png)

-In order to manage different subscriptions and environment, the launchpad can rely on **level0 blueprints**
+In order to manage different subscriptions and environment, the launchpad relies on **level0 blueprints**

-A level0 blueprint is the foundation of account and subscription management, as such it is in charge of:
+A level0 blueprint is the foundation of account and subscription management.
+A level0 blueprint defines:

-+ Defining how to store and retrieve the Terraform state
++ How to store and retrieve the Terraform state
-+ Defining the core of secrets protection for the Terraform state
++ Core secrets protection for the Terraform state
-+ Defining the management of the principals or identities for a complex environnement
++ Management of the principals or identities for a complex environnement
-+ Defining how to access/partition the different subscriptions
++ How to access/partition the different subscriptions

 Currently we support an open source version of [level0 blueprints](https://github.com/aztfmod/level0).
 We are currently working on a [Terraform Cloud](https://www.terraform.io/docs/cloud/index.html) edition of level0 blueprint, feel free to join the corresponding working Channel on Teams.